MHDuet : a high-order General Relativistic Radiation MHD code for CPU and GPU architectures: High Performance Computing strategies

 \section{High Performance Computing strategies}

 This section outlines the automatic code generation process for \mhduetX, which can be configured to target either the SAMRAI or AMReX infrastructures.
 We also describe the strategies employed for mesh refinement as well as the sub-cycling algorithms.
+Note that currently \mhduet adopts only vertex-centered discretizations, as these provide simpler AMR interfaces and reduce the number of required computational kernels.
+This typically leads to improved efficiency on modern HPC architectures, particularly when employing high-order accurate schemes.